 The last diagram demonstrates how a well-fuelled and recovered athlete can generate a larger fatigue stimulus and drive stronger adaptation.
 Stronger adaptation means higher levels of fitness.
 If you combine the messages from the diagram above and below, hopefully you really get to understand how important the calories you consume during and after exercise are.
-Sorry to sound like a stuck record, but remember that electrolyte tablets contain nothing other than trace calories, if any at all.
+Sorry to sound like a stuck record, but remember that electrolyte tablets contain nothing other than trace calories, if any at all (they do contain electrolytes of course, but have no calorific value).
 Carbohydrate fuelling drives performance and adaptation, so athletes using electrolyte tablets without an additional source of fuel to complement it are chronically holding back their performance.

 The cost of various methods of fuelling and hydration

 We’ve hopefully established that fuelling is as important as hydration for optimal endurance performance, so what’s the best way to comprehensively cover both bases?
 I don’t know if you saw this coming, but an energy drink would be quite a good choice!
 A proper isotonic energy drink like TORQ energy contains 6% carbohydrate as well as containing all 5 electrolytes at research recommended levels (it’s basically an electrolyte tablet with carbohydrate in it, but without the additional sweeteners etc).
 6% carbohydrate means 60 grams of carbohydrate per litre, or 30 grams per 500ml bottle.
 A TORQ gel contains 30 grams of carbohydrate too and so does a TORQ bar.